tornari2/RoomDetectionAI/TECHNICAL_WRITEUP.md

 | Precision | 0.831 |
 | Recall | 0.798 |
 | F1 Score | 0.814 |

+**Note**: All metrics computed on the validation set (400 images) during training.
+The test set (398 images) is reserved for final evaluation.

 ### 6.2 Inference Performance
 - **Average latency**: 220ms (CPU)